 ESG

-Polymetal yearly discloses qualitative and quantitative information on ESG in the Sustainability Report which is prepared in accordance with the GRI SRS and SASB Standard and is aligned with TCFD recommendations.
-The report is assured by PwC.
+Polymetal yearly discloses qualitative and quantitative information on ESG in the Sustainability Chapter of Integrated Report which is prepared in accordance with the GRI SRS and SASB Standard and is aligned with TCFD recommendations.
+Our recent sustainability disclosure and all related data are assured by Ernst & Young Advisory LLP.
 We also disclose historical quantitative data in our Sustainability Datapack.

 All of the above can be found in the Data Center via the link.